-Chapter 7 Bankruptcy Benefits Louisville Kentucky
+Chapter 7 Bankruptcy Benefits • Louisville Kentucky

-If the debtor properly completes the Chapter 7, he obtains the permanent “discharge” court order which permanently stops collections.
-Getting the Chapter 7 permanent order usually only requires that you complete the Debtor Education, turn over the documents, prepare the petition properly and attend the 341 meetings.
+If the debtor properly completes Chapter 7, he obtains the permanent “discharge” court order which permanently stops collections.
+Getting the Chapter 7 permanent order usually only requires that you complete the Debtor Education classes, turn over the documents, prepare the petition properly, and attend the 341 meetings.

 Chapter 7 Disadvantages

 Some debts are non-dischargeable in Chapter 7.
-The majority or all credit cards, medical bills, and personal loans are discharged.
-This means companies which held these debts cannot legally ask you to pay these debts after the case is discharged.
-You have no legal responsibility to repay the debt.
+The majority of all credit cards, medical bills, and personal loans are dischargeable.
+This means companies that held these debts cannot legally ask you to pay these debts after the case discharges.
+Then, you have no legal responsibility to repay the debt.

 What is a Chapter 7 Bankruptcy

-The means test looks at income and your reasonable and necessary expenses to determine whether you can repay debts in Chapter 13.
+The means test looks at income, along with your reasonable and necessary expenses to determine whether you can repay debts in Chapter 13.
 If your income is below the average income for your size family, we presume you may file a Chapter 7.

 Then, when your income is above the average income for your size family, we deduct for reasonable and necessary expenses.
 If there is no meaningful amount left over to make a Chapter 13 payment you will qualify for Chapter 7.
 The means test for Chapter 7, however, is very complicated.